 Vegetables - you can use any mixture of vegetables you prefer.
 For this recipe, I have used shredded Chinese cabbage, pak choi, green beans and beansprouts.
 Sliced red or yellow peppers also make a nice addition, or you could use sugar snap peas, broccoli, mushrooms, celery and even onions - whatever you happen to have in the refrigerator.
 You should allow about 1 cup of mixed vegetables per person.

-Lemongrass paste, garlic and ginger – these are essential Thai flavours.
-I find that shop-bought paste doesn’t have quite enough of these flavours so I like to add extra.
+Lemongrass paste, garlic and ginger - are essential Thai flavours.
+I find that shop-bought curry paste doesn't have quite enough of these flavours so I like to add extra.
+Taste and use your own judgement!

 Lime juice (not shown) - a tablespoon of lime juice adds the essential sour element to this dish.